 - Conversion of meters into centimeters

 Solve problems based on these topics and get solutions below for all the type of maths questions in Chapter 2, given here;

-Students can learn from these solutions at their own convenient time and place.
+Students can learn from NCERT Solutions at their own convenient time and place.
 Download the BYJU’S app to get educational videos, based on the topics explained in each chapter of the 4th standard Maths syllabus.